The main functions of nmrshiftdb2 (search, predict, submit, review) can be accessed via the tabs on top of the main page.

 Example: the Input Spectrum is [24, 45, 66, 88] (four chem. shifts in ppm).
 Subspectrum Search: Only matching spectra will be found which contain at least 4 resonances.
 For example, the spectrum [24, 46, 65, 89, 95] contains the input spectrum as a subspectrum with a similarity measure of ca. 97%.
 Complete Spectrum Search: The following matching database spectra would be found: spectrum [23, 47, 64, 87]; similarity ca. 96% (4 of 4 resonances matched) spectrum [26, 45, 65, 90, 110]; similarity ca. 75% (4 of 5 resonances matched) spectrum [25, 45, 66]; similarity ca. 72% (3 of 4 resonances).

-A spectrum search requires an input spectrum as a list of chemical shifts and (optional) relative intensities (range: 0 - 1).
+A spectrum search requires an input spectrum as a list of chemical shifts and (optional) relative intensities (they will be scaled to the 0-1 range automatically).
 One resonance per line must be entered in the Text Field provided, either manually or by Copy/Paste from another document.
 Both decimal point and decimal comma are allowed; shifts and optional intensities must be separated by semicolon (;) or colon (:).
 You can also define a spectrum type to search with the "Spectrum type to search for" drop-down box - this will limit searches to spectra of this type.

 Example of an input spectrum with intensities:

 You can also add a multiplicity identifier (S, D, T, Q) at the end of a line.
 This means that only signals will be considered as matching the multiplicity of which are the same as the given multiplicity.
+Notice that other multiplicities than capital SDTQ are removed, since this function is only useful with carbon spectra, where multiplicities are reliably available.
+Other spectra, like 1H spectra, do not have reliable multiplicities given.
 After the input spectrum list has been entered and the search algorithm has been chosen, click on the "Search by spectrum" button to execute the search.
 Instead of typing the spectrum you can also upload a jcamp file.
 Choose it via "Browse...", check the search type and hit "Search this spectrum" to execute the search.
 If the file contains a peak table, this will be used, if not, a peak picking is performed.

 The error message "Your input included unallowed characters" means that your input was not correctly formatted (non-numerical characters, improper separators, empty lines).
 Correct your input and submit it again.